Ashwin-S-Nambiar/ashlog/content/notes/Single Page Applications.md

 title: Single Page Applications
 tags: [spa, web, javascript, frontend, architecture]
 ---
-A **Single Page Application (SPA)** is a web application that loads a single HTML page and dynamically updates its content using [[JavaScript]], without requiring a full page reload.
+A **Single Page Application (SPA)** is a web application that loads a single HTML page and dynamically updates its content using [[notes/JavaScript]], without requiring a full page reload.

 ## Key Characteristics
 ### Dynamic Content Loading